automaciej/automaciej/content/page/bio/index.md

 ---

-[Maciej](https://en.wikipedia.org/wiki/Maciej) Bliziński (pron.
-MATCH-ek) is an electric bass player based in Dublin, Ireland.
+**Maciej** _(pron.
+MATCH-ek)_ **Bliziński** is an electric bass player based in Dublin, Ireland.
 He specializes in jazz, bossa nova, samba, jazz fusion, and acid jazz.
 Maciej also plays nylon string and electric guitars, and develops own music software.

 <!--more-->